mathexl/ceylon/README.md

 }
 ```

-You would call in terminal:
+You would call in terminal (order does not matter):

 ```
 python ceylon.py --add cool_class --file=home.css